Information on this page is for the staff and students in the Department of English, The Hong Kong Polytechnic University only.

 - These corpora CANNOT be used for teaching or redistribution.

-Please download and complete the request form and send it to your dissertation or FYP supervisor.
+Please download and complete the request form and send it to your dissertation or capstone supervisor.
 Your supervisor will then forward your form to RCPCE for the preparation of corpus.

 If you have any questions regarding the license and the application procedure, please feel free to contact our Project Associate Dr Amos Yung.